humphriestyler/tgr_designdoc/README.md

 How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?
-ANSWER: Keeping the design document in mind, I
+ANSWER: Keeping the customer's requirements and requests in mind, I tried my best to make the recommendations best suited for their intentions on how the game will be played, all while making sure it ran well and didn't have any major security concerns.